heisenware/vrpc-js/docs/examples/NodeAgentExample.md

 >
 > Finally create a directory `src` and you are good to go.

-## STEP 1: NodeJS code that should be bound
+## STEP 1: Node.js code that should be bound

 We pretend that the code below already existed and should be made remotely accessible.